 Certifications from the Identity Management Institute require membership in the organization, a passing grade on the certification exam and 60 hours of continuing education every three years.

 Certified Identity and Access Manager (CIAM) certification is for professionals who want to develop, implement and maintain identity and access programs for businesses and organizations.
 The training prepares you to create and deploy these programs with the goal of mitigating risks associated with the use of digital identities.
 The curriculum also includes learning how to demonstrate the necessity of IAM strategies and walk companies through steps for implementation.

 Certified Access Management Specialist (CAMS) certification is for professionals who work with critical information systems.
 Going through CAMS training prepares you to protect sensitive data with strict access control parameters and consistent monitoring.
 Companies in need of better access management policies can benefit from hiring professionals with this certification.

-Certified Identity Management Professional (CIMP) certification improves your ability to manage and facilitate identity management projects.
-CIMP training involves learning how to assess threats, understand compliance requirements and deploy protocols designed to address existing and emerging cybersecurity concerns.
+Certified Identity Management Professional (CIMP) certification is designed for technical IAM professionals.
+CIMP improves your ability to design, program, implement and manage identity management systems.
+CIMP training involves learning how to assess threats, understand compliance requirements and deploy protocols designed to address existing and emerging cybersecurity and IAM concerns.

 Other IAM Certifications

 Other IAM certifications from Identity Management Institute include the Certified Identity Governance Expert (CIGE) and Certified Identity and Security Technologist (CIST) certification programs.